JCSDA/spack-stack/doc/source/Platforms.rst

   After installing bash with homebrew, you need to change your terminal application's default command to use :code:`/usr/local/bin/bash`.
   For example with iterm2, you can click on the :code:`preferences` item in the :code:`iTerm2` menu.
   Then click on the :code:`Profiles` tab and enter :code:`/usr/local/bin/bash` in the :code:`Command` box.
-  This is done to avoid issues with the MacOS System Integrity Protection (SIP) mechanism when running bash scripts.
+  This is done to avoid issues with the macOS System Integrity Protection (SIP) mechanism when running bash scripts.
   See https://support.apple.com/en-us/HT204899 for more details about SIP.

 5. Activate the ``lua`` module environment